strangerstudios/memberlite-shortcodes/readme.txt

 Tags: theme, shortcodes, memberlite, membership, pmpro, paid memberships pro Requires at least: 4.0
 Tested up to: 4.7
-Stable tag: 1.0.1
+Stable tag: 1.0.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 A set of shortcodes designed enhance the appearance of your content with the Memberlite Theme.

 == Description ==

-For sites running the [Memberlite Theme](http://memberlitetheme.com/) or a Memberlite Child Theme, this plugin offers several shortcodes to simplify the use of various display elements and enhance the appearance of your site content.
+= Shortcodes to enhance the appearance of your membership site content = For sites running the [Memberlite WordPress Membership Theme](http://memberlitetheme.com/) or a Memberlite Child Theme, this plugin offers several shortcodes to simplify the use of various display elements and enhance the appearance of your site content.

-[Memberlite](http://memberlitetheme.com) is the ideal theme for your membership site - packed with integration for top membership site plugins including [Paid Memberships Pro](https://wordpress.org/plugins/paid-memberships-pro/).
+[Memberlite](http://memberlitetheme.com) is the ideal theme for your membership site - packed with integration for top membership site plugins including [WordPress Membership Plugin Paid Memberships Pro](https://wordpress.org/plugins/paid-memberships-pro/).
 It's fully customizable with your logo, colors, fonts, custom sidebars and more global layout settings.

 = [memberlite_banner] Shortcode =
 Create fluid-width banners to divide and highlight sections of content.
 You can define the background as an included theme color (primary, secondary, action, or body) or any hex color. [more info](http://memberlitetheme.com/memberlite-shortcodes/banners/)

 = [memberlite_btn] Shortcode =
-Add formatted buttons with the link URL, target, color, size, and optional icon. [more info](http://memberlitetheme.com/memberlite-shortcodes/buttons/)
+Add formatted buttons with the link URL, text, style, class, target, size, and optional icon. [more info](http://memberlitetheme.com/memberlite-shortcodes/buttons/)

 = [row] and [col] Shortcodes =
 Format your content in responsive columns based on a 12 column grid.
 You can nest columns by using the [row_row] and [col_col] shortcodes. [more info](http://memberlitetheme.com/memberlite-shortcodes/column-shortcodes/)